villanopack/Pale/README.md

     $ bin/fastlane pods

-Make sure you open the generated `Example/pale.xcworkspace`, not the project in `Example/pale.xcodeproj`.
+Make sure you open the generated `Example/Pale.xcworkspace`, not the project in `Example/Pale.xcodeproj`.

-### Compiling and running tests

-In order to compile the application and run the tests run the following command:

-    $ bin/fastlane test

 ## Author